git-user01nf/UNAM-I3691CP-WaterLeak-Ongwediva/README.md

 ### Environment Variables

-This project uses Firebase and Cloudinary.
+This project uses Firebase.
 You must create a `.env` file in the root directory and populate it with your own credentials.

 ```env
 # Firebase Configuration